Government of Canada / Gouvernement du Canada

 ItemColumn 1Column 2Column 3

-Average Daily Volume Deposited Annually (m3)Type of Sample to be TakenMinimum Sampling Frequency
+Average Daily Volume, Deposited (m3)Type of Sample To Be TakenMinimum Sampling Frequency

-1≤ 2 500Grab or compositeMonthly but at least 10 days after any other sample
+1≤ 2 500Grab or compositeMonthly, with each sample taken at least 10 days after any previous sample

-2> 2 500 and ≤ 17 500CompositeEvery two weeks but at least seven days after any other sample
+2> 2 500 and ≤ 17 500CompositeEvery two weeks, but at least seven days after any previous sample

-4> 50 000CompositeThree days per week but at least one day after any other sample
+4> 50 000CompositeThree days per week, with each sample taken at least one day after any previous sample

-(3) Despite subsection (2), the owner or operator of a continuous wastewater system with a hydraulic retention time of five or more days must
+(4) Despite subsection (3), the owner or operator of a continuous wastewater system with a hydraulic retention time of five or more days, or of a continuous wastewater system that is the subject of a transitional authorization, may

-• (a) take a grab or composite sample; and
+• (a) take a grab or composite sample at each of the system’s final discharge points; and

-• (b) reduce the minimum sampling frequency to quarterly, but at least 60 days after any other sample was taken, if the system deposited via its final discharge point an average daily volume of less than or equal to 2500 m3 of effluent during the previous calendar year referred to in subsection (2).
+• (b) reduce the minimum sampling frequency to quarterly, with each sample taken at least 60 days after the previous sample, if the system deposited via all of its final discharge points an average daily volume of less than or equal to 2 500 m3 of effluent during the previous calendar year.

-(4) The owner or operator must, for each sample taken under subsection (1), (2) or (3), determine, or cause the determination of
+(6) The owner or operator must, for each sample referred to in subsection (1) to (4), determine or cause the determination of the following elements:

 • (a) the carbonaceous biochemical oxygen demand due to the quantity of CBOD matter in the effluent, in accordance with section 12; and